Living in Ubud, Environment: Nature, Climate, Villages, Animals

 In the next part, I share about transport options in Ubud.
 Read: Living in Ubud, Transport: Scooters, Taxis, and Go-Jek

-This is part 2 of a 5-part travel series on Ubud where I share things to note as a foreigner living in Ubud and how to make the best out of your trip here.
+This is part 2 of a 5-part series on Ubud, Bali where I share things to take note as a foreigner living in Ubud and how to make the best out of your trip there.